bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```
 ### {{JSONparseSafe}}

 Parse data safely with JSONparseSafe.
-This helper is similar to the JSONparse helper but allows the handling of incorrect JSON data.
+This helper is similar to the JSONparse helper but allows handling of incorrect JSON data.
 Returns `parsed data` when JSON is correct; otherwise, renders an `else` block.

 #### Parameters